What Is the Early Leadership Institute?

-Why would a local association participate in ELI?
+Why would an ISTA District Council participate in ELI?

 Each year, 200,000 new educators are hired into schools across the country.
-Recognizing that many of these educators weren't raised in association households and may have little experience with associations, ELI offers an opportunity for local associations to strengthen their connection with early career educators and build for the future.
+Recognizing that many of these educators weren't raised in union households and may have little experience with associations, ELI offers an opportunity for District Councils and local associations to strengthen their connection with early career educators and build for the future.

 Who is responsible for ELI activities?

-Each local association will designate a coach to work with fellows.
+Each District Council will designate a coach to work with each cohort of fellows.
 Coaches will coordinate and mentor fellows as well as meet with other coaches and hub coordinators monthly.

-There must be buy in and program support from the local association leadership for ELI to succeed.
+There must be buy in and program support from the local leadership for ELI to succeed.

 Can I be a fellow on my own?

-No - due to the collaborative, relational nature of the program, there must be a committed local association with at least six fellows to participate.
-Talk to your local president about starting ELI in your local.
+No - due to the collaborative, relational nature of the program, there must be a cohort of at least six fellows to participate.
+Talk to your local District Council representative or UniServ staff member about starting ELI in your area.